osp/osp.meta.association/asbl-statutes.md

 - []()Schrijver Eric,NL, Alfred Cluysenaarstraat 12 – 1060 Saint-Gilles
 - Vilayphiou Stéphanie, FR, rue de l’Hôtel des Monnaies 27 - 1060 Saint-Gilles

+*The undersigned: For each founding physical member: last name, first name, address, place and date of birth*

 ont convenu de constituer une association sans but lucratif conformément à la loi du 27 juin 1921, adaptée et modifiée par la loi du 2 mai 2002, dont ils ont arrêté les statuts comme suit :

+*have agreed on constituting a non-profit association in accordance with the law of the June 27, 1921, adapted and modified by the law of  May 2, 2002, which statutes are as such:*

 ##Titre I - Dénomination, siège social, but, durée